speedwing/cardano-staking-pool-edu/POOL_KEYS.md

 03a_genStakingPaymentAddr.sh africa cli
 ```

+> **NOTE**: the `cli` param passed to the ATADA scripts, can be replaced with other param that will allow you to use hardware wallets like ledger/trezor.
+> Check their docs if you want to know more.

 We now need to transfer some $tAda (test Ada).
 We will use the testnet faucet: https://developers.cardano.org/en/testnets/cardano/tools/faucet/

 Extract the payment address from the payment file `cat africa.payment.addr`, the result should be something similar to

 `addr_test1qpat2377zxrqytzydxmwsgvfc37273wgalrpdtx6xdxnzpdsx7qjpcfupg06qpw3uezee7cnsqyf4ffm75e9uln7ya4sq2zrug`

-Use this address in the faucet to get your money.
+Use this address in the [faucet](https://developers.cardano.org/en/testnets/cardano/tools/faucet/) to get your money.

 If you are on mainnet, that's the moment where you transfer from your wallet or from an exchange.
 Please note that you will:
 1. 500 $ada as deposit for your Stake Pool